 Logistics Intelligence Report: January 2026

-TL;DR: January 2026 marks a watershed moment for cross-border e-commerce.
+January 2026 marks a watershed moment for cross-border e-commerce.
 The US de minimis exemption is now fully eliminated — all packages require formal customs entry with duties ranging from $80-$200 per package.
 Mexico's comprehensive customs reform is even more significant: tariffs up to 50% on 1,463 product categories, de minimis eliminated for non-USMCA shipments, and digital platforms face new tax withholding requirements starting April 2026.
-The "kill switch" provision allows Mexico to block non-compliant platforms entirely.
+Breaking: US announced 10% tariffs on Nordic countries (Denmark, Sweden, Norway, Finland) starting Feb 1 over Greenland dispute — though legal challenges and enforcement details remain unclear, this bears watching.
+Key development: Supreme Court will decide Learning Resources v.
+Trump — if ruled against the administration, over $100B in collected tariffs could be refunded.
+US-Mexico secured a 90-day trade extension (Jan 23).
 Chinese New Year (February 17) factory slowdowns are starting early.
-Nordic bright spot: PostNord simplifies parcel collection with new code-based pickup system.
-For dropshippers, the message is clear — direct China-to-Mexico fulfillment is no longer economically viable for most products.
+For dropshippers, the message is clear — regulatory complexity is increasing globally.
 Adapt your pricing, compliance, and fulfillment strategy now.

 January 2026: The New Reality for Cross-Border E-commerce